LGBTIQA+ Greens release scorecard for Green Party internal election candidates | Chris Jarvis

 - Nick Bowett – standing for policy development committee

 In addition, there were some candidates who – like Ali and Carey – scored well below the full eight points.
 Among these was Theo Simon, who is standing for trade union liaison officer.
-Simon scored four and a half points, being marked down for not committing to supporting non-binary members in internal party processes and failing to commit to supporting LGBT+ inclusive relationship and sex education.
+Simon scored four and a half points, being marked down as a result of the LGBTIQA+ Greens deeming his responses to pledges regarding supporting non-binary members in internal party processes and commiting to supporting LGBT+ inclusive relationship and sex education insufficient.

 Speaking to Bright Green on the pledges, LGBTIQA+ Greens co-chair Benali Hamdache said:

-Note: Editor’s note – this article was edited at 22:13 to more accurately reflect the reasons for Shahrar Ali, Andrea Carey and Theo Simon being marked down by the LGBTIQA+ Greens in certain areas.
-Initially, the article claimed that these three candidates were marked down as a result of not making a series of commitments.
-It has been edited to state that the LGBTIQA+ Greens deemed these candidates’ responses were insufficient to be awarded points on their scorecard.